• Home /

 The DASH Act is a bill for low- and moderate-income households, so the $15,000 tax credit phases out when home sale prices exceed local mortgage loan limits by 10 percent or more.

 In most parts of the country, the conforming mortgage loan limit is $806,500.
-In high-cost areas, it can range of up $1,209,750.
+In high-cost areas, it can range up to $1,209,750.
 Whatever your local mortgage loan limit, the DASH Act allows a ten percent buffer.
 When buyers purchase homes above DASH Act limits, their credit reduces by $1,500 per $10,000 in the purchase price until the credit reaches zero.

 Note: The DASH Act’s tax credit cannot exceed 20 percent of a home’s purchase price.
-Buyers who purchase homes for $75,0000 or less receive a lesser credit.
+Buyers who purchase homes for $75,000 or less receive a lesser credit.

 3. Home buyers must be low- or moderate-income wage earners